 - distance learning and study totalling 23 hours, which will include projects and assignments both before, during and after an attended module.

 The course is not built on a ‘pass/fail’ model but assessment is an essential and continuous part of your training.
 Its aim is to ensure you reach the required standard to start your supervised practice.

-Further details about the assessment criteria on the course can be found in the assessment criteria for courses document [LINK will be attachment 16].
+Further details about the assessment criteria on the course can be found in the assessment criteria for courses document.

 A large proportion of the attended part of the course is made up of experiential learning, with the role plays observed by the trainers.
 We believe that role play should be a positive learning experience and it should aid you, not just in starting to establish an understanding of your practice as a child inclusive mediator, but to experience what might be happening for any child or young person and for each of their parents too.

 You’ll also have the opportunity to act as an observer of a role play so you can gain an overall view of the child or children, client parents andthe mediator as they work through the stages of child inclusive work.